Kindergarten Screening Process

 The kindergarten screening includes an authentic assessment in the form of a children"s storybook which measures progress in the four key principles of early literacy: comprehension, phonological awareness, alphabetic principle and concepts about print.

-The Armstrong School District conducts a screening program in the month of June for all children entering kindergarten according to the districts age of entry.
-This voluntary session occurs after the child is officially registered to attend kindergarten in his/her home school.
-Parents/guardians register their child for the screening during the kindergarten registration.
+The Armstrong School District will conduct the screening program during sign-ups in the month of March for all children entering kindergarten according to the districts age of entry.
+Parents/guardians must call to set-up a time toregister their child and for the screening process.

 During the screening, each child completes a series of tasks at various stations that focus on visual, auditory, and motor areas.
 In addition, language and other cognitive areas are assessed.
 Classroom teachers, physical education teachers, reading specialists, nurses, and speech clinicians administer the screening program.
 Information gathered during the screening is used to enable our staff to create classroom environments that help children grow and learn.

 After the screening, parents/guardians receive a summary of the results.
 If the results show that your child may benefit from support in any of the areas assessed at the kindergarten screening, a summer program and Extended Day Kindergarten opportunity will be offered to you and your child.

 The Extended Day Kindergarten program provides eligible kindergarten students with the opportunity to participate in developmentally-appropriate activities in a comfortable learning environment.
 Eligibility is determined at kindergarten screening.
 In this Title I federally funded program, a child participates in the regular kindergarten program for half of the day and the Extended Day Program the other half, constituting a full day of instruction.

 Last Modified on December 23, 2015